-You are expected to sleep in your own quarters.
-Do not change quarters or spend the night in another cabin without the permission of the Camp Administration.
+You are expected to sleep in your own quarters at all times.
+Do not change quarters or spend the night in another cabin or other location without the permission of the Camp Administration.

 Staff cabins and staff areas are off limits to campers, leaders, and other staff members not in your gender and age group.
 Please do not invite campers, leaders or staff family members to your cabins.
 Be respectful of your roommates.
 Do not touch their belongings without permission.